dm-shr/tech-salary-prediction/README.md

-# Tech Salary Prediction Service
+# IT Industry Prediction Service

 With the upcoming EU Pay Transparency Directive in 2026, understanding and predicting fair salary ranges is becoming increasingly crucial for businesses.